MyPureCloud/developer-center-blog/source/2017-05-10-implementing-wsdd-connector/index.html.markdown

 When a customer is being processed through an interaction flow and hits a Bridge Action, PureCloud makes a request to your bridge server.
 Your bridge server's WSDD connector inspects its configuration for the requested action and executes a REST request to the action's configured endpoint.
 That request will be handled by the service we're about to build.
 The service will process the request and send a response back to the bridge server, which will return the response to the interaction flow to continue processing.

-The service that implements the action is responsible for intrepreting the request, interfacing with external systems (REST/SOAP web services, database queries, etc.), applying any necessary business logic, and returning a result consistent with the defined response contract for the action.
+The service that implements the action is responsible for interpreting the request, interfacing with external systems (REST/SOAP web services, database queries, etc.), applying any necessary business logic, and returning a result consistent with the defined response contract for the action.

 ### Setting up the node app